hatfieldlibrary/dspace-angular-client/README.md

 This DSpace UI prototype uses NodeJs middleware and AngularJs.
 Much of the work here is based on an approach we are already exploring in ernest with other projects.
 Data is retrieved from DSpace using the REST API.

 The NodeJs middleware includes [Express](http://expressjs.com/ "Express"), [Passport](https://github.com/jaredhanson/passport "Passport") (with [CAS](https://github.com/sadne/passport-cas "CAS") and [Google OAUTH2](https://github.com/jaredhanson/passport-google-oauth "Google OAUTH2") strategies), [request-promise](https://www.npmjs.com/package/request-promise "request-promise"), and [redis](https://www.npmjs.com/package/redis "redis") with [connect-redis](https://github.com/tj/connect-redis "connect-redis") for the session store.
+In general, we are betting that a robust middleware layer will be helpful and plan to channel all interactions through this layer.

 The front-end is a simple AngularJs prototype for testing functionality only.
 No effort has been made to dress it up or approximate a real user experience.
 We plan to continue down that path.
 In the meantime, this prototype supports login, logout, handle-based browsing of communities, collections and items and retrieving bitstreams.
 Searching solr via the Express middleware has been tested but not integrated into the AngularJs prototype.